CherryRush/Song-of-Celestine/README.txt

     -python 3.7

 Install:
-        To install this game, simply copy the Song-of-Celestine folder to your hard drive and run mirrorgame.py using Python.
+    To install this game, simply copy the Song-of-Celestine folder to your hard drive.

+Run:
+    For some reason, this program doesn't like to run outside of PyCharm yet.
+Until that's fixed, run the game by running mirrorgame.py in PyCharm.

 ----------
 |Controls|